 The Company is subject to certain risks related to the operation of its business and development of its products and product candidates.
-As of June 30, 2013, the Company had \$4,494,000 of cash and cash equivalents.
+As of September 30, 2013, the Company had \$10,816,000 of cash and cash equivalents.
 This is not sufficient to sustain operations for one year.
-In light of our financial position, we are evaluating strategic financial opportunities in the short-term in order to maintain adequate liquidity through December 31, 2013 and beyond.
-The Company could sell shares through an At the Market Sales Agreement (ATM) in order to raise additional capital, though there are certain factors, such as volume of trading in the stock, the stock price and the ability to terminate the agreement with notice, which could limit the amount the Company could raise in a short period of time.
+In light of its financial position, the Company is evaluating strategic financial opportunities in the short-term in order to maintain adequate liquidity through December 31, 2013 and beyond.
+The Company could sell common shares through an At the Market Sales Agreement (ATM) in order to raise additional capital, though there are certain factors, such as volume of trading in the stock, the stock price and the ability to terminate the agreement with notice, which could limit the amount the Company could raise in a short period of time.
 On a longer-term basis, the Company will need to raise additional funds in order to complete product development programs and complete clinical trials needed to market and commercialize its products.
 The Company cannot be certain that such funding will be available on favorable terms, if at all.
 Some of the factors that will impact the Company's ability to raise additional capital and our overall success include: the rate and degree of progress for product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
 If the Company cannot raise such funds, the Company will not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would have a material adverse impact on the business, financial condition and results of operations.
-As a result of the need to raise additional capital and a net capital deficiency, there is uncertainty regarding the Company's ability to maintain liquidity sufficient to operate the business effectively over at least the next twelve months, which raises substantial doubt as to the ability to continue as a going concern.
+As a resu the ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.